Open In Colab Open in Kaggle

 )

-layers have an input dimensionality of 768, which matches the shape of the visual tokens, while its output dimensionality is 1024, which matches the string tokens.
+Notice that encoder_attn layers have an input dimensionality of 768, which matches the shape of the visual tokens.
+Its output dimensionality is 1024, which matches the string tokens.

 To see how the decoder takes a visual input to generate a text caption, we can feed a sample image to the encoder to obtain its encoding, then pass it to the decoder, and inspect the outputs.